 2a.
 At successful operation, "204 No Content" response is returned.

 2b.
 On failure or redirection, one of the HTTP status code listed in Table 6.1.3.3.4.3.2-2 shall be returned.
 For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 6.1.7.3-1.
+If the received HTTP POST request needs to be redirected, a HTTP 3xx response shall be sent.